portnov/text-format-heavy/README.md

 parsed from lazy Text, or can be entered as string literals, since `Format` implements `IsString`.

+There are two syntaxes of formatting strings defined by this package:

+* Default Python-like syntax, which is generally described as "anything in braces is a variable substitution". `instance IsString Format` uses this syntax.
+* Alternative Shell-like syntax, which is generally described as "anything after dollar sign is a variable substitution".

+It is possible to implement custom syntaxes of format strings: you just need to parse instances of `Format` type from some sort of strings.

 The `format` function takes a `Format` specification and a container with variables.
 Container types are generalized by `VarContainer` type class.
 Standard container implementations include: